Asymptotic Stability of Minkowski Space-Time with non-compactly supported massless Vlasov matter: Energy estimates for the wave equation

-The first inequality \eqref{energy0} then follows, if $\epsilon$ is sufficiently small\footnote{This condition allows us to absorb the terms of the form $\widehat{C} \sqrt{\epsilon} \mathcal{E}^{a,b} [ \p ] (t)$ in the left hand side of the energy inequality.}, from the second equality of Lemma \ref{energymomentum} as well as
+The first inequality \eqref{energy0} then follows, if $\epsilon$ is sufficiently small\footnote{This condition allows us to absorb the terms of the form $\widehat{C} \sqrt{\epsilon} \mathcal{E}^{a,b} [ \p ] (t)$ in the left-hand side of the energy inequality.}, from the second equality of Lemma \ref{energymomentum} as well as

 In order to prove \eqref{eq:003}, start by noticing that

 which implies

 This, together with $ \int_0^t \int_{\Sigma_{\tau} } |\overline{\nabla} \p |^2 \frac{\overline{\omega}^b_a}{1+|u|} \mathrm dx \mathrm d \tau \leq (a+b) \mathcal{E}^{a,b}[ \p] (t)$ and